MailTape/MailTape-v1/_posts/2018-10-21-Mary-Lattimore.md

 _Sanjay_: **"**A muted piano improvisation from another harpist, [Áine O'Dwyer](https://soundcloud.com/aine-o-dwyer).
 Listening to it makes everything slow down for me.
 In her own words, "it still sits in my parents' sitting room and each time I visit them, I spend some time catching up with my old friend".**"**

 ## Orla Wren – The Cup Of Remembered Things (w/ Aaron Martin & Isnaj Dui)
-_Inès_: **"**Included as the bonus track on [The Blizzard That Birthed Her](https://aaronmartin.bandcamp.com/album/the-blizzard-that-birthed-her), 'The Cup Of Remembered Things' uses eerie found sounds and the occasional ethereal vocal sample to a calming effect.**"**
+_Sanjay_: **"**Included as the bonus track on [The Blizzard That Birthed Her](https://aaronmartin.bandcamp.com/album/the-blizzard-that-birthed-her), 'The Cup Of Remembered Things' uses eerie found sounds and the occasional ethereal vocal sample to a calming effect.**"**

 ## United Bible Studies – Hazlehurst Requiem
 _Inès_: **"**I wanted to mirror Jerry Paper's last pick with a kind of similar one.
 I've inadvertently liked a few Avventur songs before realising that they were from the same artist.
 I honestly wouldn't be able to describe what their music is.
 It's cool.
 This track feels like moving forward when facing super strong winds.**"**

 <p id="outroduction">That's it for this morning.
-As alwaysn thanks so much for listening!
-Big love to [Jerry Paper](https://jerrypaper.bandcamp.com/) for his great selection, and to [Camille Céléstin](http://bravocamo.studio/) for the amazing illustration!
-Have a colourful Sunday!</p>
+As always thanks so much for listening!
+Much love and respect to [Mary Lattimore](http://marylattimoreharpist.tumblr.com/) for her Sunday selections, and to [Anthony Dujardin](https://www.instagram.com/fromthegarden/) for the illustration!</p>